ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 Terminal package is a flexible, easy-to-use yet powerful cross-platform virtual terminal emulation library and widget written in C/C++ for [Ultimate++](https://www.ultimatepp.org/).

-It is not based on existing terminal emulation libraries.
+It is not based on the existing terminal emulation libraries.
 It is designed from the ground up with modularity and maintainability in mind.
 In this respect the package consists of several re-usable classes, only one being the Terminal widget.
 (See the *Classes* section for the brief descriptions of these classes.)

 A short video demonstration of Terminal widget: https://vimeo.com/349761874